Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - Verified by pressing the 'Start The Game' overlay that the cards are being reshuffled.
         - If a round has been played and finished before clicking the replay button, the time stamp from the last round appears in the menu section under the timer.
-    - When clicking on the speaker icon the background music starts playing and the icon changes to a speaker playing sound.
+    - When clicking on the speaker icon the background music starts playing and the icon changes to a speaker icon that is playing sound.
         - When clicking the speaker icon again the music stops and the icon changes back to the initial state.
         - When background music is playing, the other sound effects aren't negatively affected.
         - When finishing the game while background music is playing, the background music stops correctly and icon changes back to initial state.
-        - When clicking the speaker icon when game is finished and background music has turned off, background music starts playing again and icon is changed to speaker playing sound.
+        - When clicking the speaker icon when game is finished and background music was turned off, background music starts playing again and icon is changed to speaker icon that is playing sound.
     - When clicking the questionmark the 'How to play' modal pops up.
-        - When modal is showing, verify that by clicking the 'X' symbol the modal closes.
+        - When modal is showing, it is verified that by clicking the 'X' symbol the modal closes.
-        - When modal is showing, verify that by clicking the 'Close' button the modal closes.
+        - When modal is showing, it is verified that by clicking the 'Close' button the modal closes.
-        - If game is started and questionmark icon is clicked, the timer continnues to run when modal pops up.
+        - If game is started and questionmark icon is clicked, the timer continues to run when modal pops up.
         **This is noted as a bug in the 'Bugs found' section further down.**
     - When light theme is active the light theme button is disabled.
-        - When clickin on the dark theme button the theme is switched to dark mode.
+        - When clicking on the dark theme button the theme is switched to dark mode.
     - When dark theme is active the dark theme button is disabled.
-        - When clicking on the light theme button the theme is switched to dark mode.
+        - When clicking on the light theme button the theme is switched to light mode.
     - When the game is played with the dark theme and the replay button is clicked, the game goes back to its initial state and light theme.
     **This is noted as a bug in the 'Bugs found' section further down.**